jeff-d/quicklab/docs/astroshop.md

   - log in to Sumo Logic
   - click **+ New > Explore > Explore By > APM: Service View**

-- explopre Cluster
+- explopre cluster

   - log in to Sumo Logic
   - click **+ New > Explore > Explore By > Kubernetes Service View**

-- view Cluster control-plane dashboards
+- view cluster control-plane dashboards
   - log in to Sumo Logic
   - locate your [Personal Folder](https://help.sumologic.com/docs/get-started/library/#personal-folder) and select the subfolder for your QuickLab Lab Id.
   - click the "Amazon EKS Control Plane" folder and review the [dashboards](https://help.sumologic.com/docs/integrations/amazon-aws/eks-control-plane/#viewing-dashboards-for-amazon-eks---control-plane).